olivercox/blackjack/README.md

       return Deck;
     }]);

-Although not necessary with Angular which is often written in a more functional programming idiom I felt that the logic associated with the different objects lent itself well to an object oriented approach.
+Although not necessary with Angular, which is often written in a more functional programming idiom, I felt that the logic associated with the different objects lent itself well to an object oriented approach.

 ## Game logic

 The game allows for one human player and up-to two computer players in addition to the dealer.
-I opted for the a limit purely to make the UI easier and ensure that layout was functional.
+I opted for a limit, purely to make the UI easier and ensure that layout was functional.

 The dealer and computer players use a simple playing strategy of hit to 16, stand on 17.
 I also opted for a dealer wins draws which isn't always the case but made the logic easier as there is always a winning hand.